AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 But seriously, don't be too serious.
 Keep the mood light and add fun things to your training.

 That said, don't be a clown.
 No one likes a clown.
-Clowns are creepy. (*If you are a reading this and your other occupation is being a clown, you'll know this is a joke as you are a clown.*)
+Clowns are creepy. (*If you are a reading this and your other occupation is being a clown, you'll know this is a joke.
+As you are a clown.*)

 We ended up supporting our example application with a set of slides designed to be as much fun as possible.